milleniu/ITI-Connect4/README.md

 # ITI-Connect4

-Sample functionnal programming project made during functionnal programming course at Intech school.
+Sample functional programming project made during functional programming course at Intech school.

 ## How to use